miyagawa/plack-handbook/12_maps_multiple_apps_with_mount_and_urlmap.md

 };
 ```

-And now you have three applications, each of which inherit from different web framework, running on the same server (via plackup or other Plack::Server::\* implementations) mapped on different paths.
+And now you have three applications, each of which inherit from different web framework, running on the same server (via plackup or other Plack::Handler::\* implementations) mapped on different paths.